apepkuss/system_info/README.md

-# Get System Information
+# System_info: A library for Getting System Information

-Get system information, including CPU, GPU, RAM, and OS information.
+In `system_info`, a group of APIs are defined to get some system information, including CPU, GPU, RAM, and OS information.

 ## Usage